 The key switches are high-quality and, most importantly, clicky and tactile.

-Furthermore, as with the previous keyboard on our list of the best mechanical keyboards, there are no backlights, so we could say that this Das Keyboard is less aesthetically appealing than some other similar gaming keyboards.
+Furthermore, as with the previous keyboard on my list of the best mechanical keyboards, there are no backlights, so I could say that this Das Keyboard is less aesthetically appealing than some other similar gaming keyboards.

 As for the minuses of this keyboard, the first one would have to be the lack of macro keys.

-Subsequently, even though this keyboard has a very high quality, we have to admit that it is somewhat expensive.
+Subsequently, even though this keyboard has very high quality, I have to admit that it is somewhat expensive.

 Finally, as with many other mechanical keyboards, the mechanical switches on this one are also made of ABS plastic and the legend on the keycaps wears off almost in no time.